 The regional land use plan serves as the key element of the comprehensive plan for the Southeastern Wisconsin Region.
-All of the other elements of the regional comprehensive plan-including the transportation element, water quality management element, and park and open space element-are prepared within the framework of the regional land use plan.
-The update and extension of the regional land use plan is necessary prior to the update of the other elements of the comprehensive plan for the Region.

-The updated regional land use plan will be available for use by counties and communities as an overall framework for, and point of departure for, the preparation of county and local comprehensive plans.
-It is envisioned that the Commission will work closely with the counties in the Region in refining the regional land use plan in efforts to prepare county comprehensive plans.
+All of the other elements of the regional comprehensive plan-including the transportation element, water quality management element, and park and open space element-are prepared within the framework of the regional land use plan The regional land use plan is also recommended for use by counties and communities as an overall framework for, and point of departure for, the preparation of county and local comprehensive plans.
+The refinement and detailing of the residential component of the regional land use plan will make the plan even more useful as a basis for other regional, as well as county and local planning efforts.